nefariousjosiah/CreditCardPayment/README.md

 Hello!

-## Thank you for viewing my project, today i will describe how to the use the application
+## Thank you for viewing my project, today i will describe how to use the application.

 # Why did i create this?